CristianDavideConte/universalSmoothScroll/docs/Download.md

 ## jsDelivr
 Visit [`jsDelivr`](https://www.jsdelivr.com/package/npm/universalsmoothscroll) and click the download button. <br/>
-The files will be saved as a _.tgz archive_: extract them and you're good to go.
+The files will be saved as a `.tgz archive`: extract them and you're good to go.
 <br/>

 ---

-## Github
+## Github releases
-Each new release of the API has a changelog and the latest versions of the above mentioned files are attached as <code>Assets</code>. <br/>
-All the USS API releases are available in the [`releases section`](https://github.com/CristianDavideConte/universalSmoothScroll/releases).
+In the [`Releases`](https://github.com/CristianDavideConte/universalSmoothScroll/releases) section you can find all the API versions and the above mentioned scripts available for download (`Assets` below each changelog).

 <br/>